NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `max_batchsize`: Integer, the maximum batchsize for inference.
 There is NO default value and it should be specified by users.

 * `hit_rate_threshold`: Float, the hit rate threshold for updating the GPU embedding cache.
-If the hit rate of looking up GPU embedding cahce during inference is below this threshold, then the GPU embedding cache will be updated.
+If the hit rate of looking up GPU embedding cache during inference is below this threshold, then the GPU embedding cache will be updated.
 The threshold should be between 0 and 1.
 There is NO default value and it should be specified by users.

 * `dense_model_file`: String, the dense model file to be loaded for inference.
 There is NO default value and it should be specified by users.